Sharing and permissions in the SharePoint modern experience

 Team site permissions are driven by SharePoint groups and may be administered by the group owners.
 The advanced permission settings allow for more granular control of permissions but is not recommended for general team use cases as the permissions will not extend back into the Office 365 Group or its related services.

-Communication sites look to “Share” a site, sharing a given site to individual users, Office 365 groups, or security groups.
+Communication sites look to “Share” a site, sharing a given site to individual users or security groups.
 When sharing, the particular user or group may be granted full control, edit, or read only access.

 Communication sites are not tied to an Office 365 Group.
 Advanced permissions options are also available to communication sites via the Sharing or Site permissions panels.
 It is important to note that underlying sharing and general permissions of communication sites also driven by SharePoint groups.
 Communication sites include three default SharePoint groups, Owners, Members, and Visitors, just as provided by traditional SharePoint sites.